E-commerce in the United Kingdom

 - International

-As many as 36% of all UK online shoppers buy from a foreign webshop.
+The UK's e-commerce is the most developed in Europe and the third largest in the world after China and the US.
 As a result, the UK e-commerce market offers opportunities.
 And at the same time, the rules after Brexit create extra administration.
 Decide for yourself whether this market is interesting enough.
 Investigate whether you are still making a profit despite the costs and extra administrative burden.

 Lower the threshold